Central Virginia Agrarian Commons Urban Farm Acquisition

 Agrarian Trust is collaborating with the Central Virginia Agrarian Commons, Virginia Foodshed Capital, Virginia Cooperative Extension, Catawba Sustainability Center at Virginia Tech, the Petersburg Healthy Opportunities Project, Petersburg League of Urban Growers, and Sankofa Community Orchard to raise funding to purchase this 5.12-acre urban farm just outside of Richmond, Virginia.

-With your help, Agrarian Trust and the local Central Virginia Agrarian Commons can reach the fundraise goal and acquire this farm to secure an equitable 99-year lease tenure to an enterprise owned by a Black farmer focused on food production for the community.
+With your help, Agrarian Trust and the local Central Virginia Agrarian Commons have reached the initial fundraise goal and acquired this farm.
+The equitable 99-year leases are currently being implemented.
+These leases will ensure secure tenure to an enterprise owned by a Black farmer focused on food production for the community.
+Please continue to donate towards the completion of The Community Circle outdoor area.

 Located within a food desert with high rates of poverty and food insecurity, and across the street from an elementary school serving over 500 students who are 88.9 percent Black, 5.9 percent Hispanic, and 91.4 percent economically disadvantaged, the Petersburg Oasis CommUNITY Farm is situated in a location that gives this project the opportunity for incredible social, health, and economic impact.